 Addressing Violent Acts

-CBS news estimates that, in 2017 the U.S averaged nearly one mass shooting per day.
+CBS news claims there were more mass shootings than days in 2019.
 As gun violence continues to surge, the destruction and carnage from these shootings also continue to rise.
 The aftermath of these mass shootings may be associated with feelings of anger, depression, psychosomatic symptoms, anxiety, depression, and preliminary symptoms of PTSD.

 Domestic Violence Victim Support